shadeofpurple79/flickers-smarticles/README.md

 ![Reshuffle Answers](documentation/images/reshuffle-answers.png)

 - **Removal of Bad Characters from the API**

     - Open TDB questions and answers are full of bad characters that appear illegible to the player.
-These are mostly apostrophes, such as &quot;, &#039;, &ldquo;, ,&rdquo;, &amp;; but also the French letter e with accent (&egrave;), and the three dots for ellipsis (&hellip;).
+These are mostly apostrophes, such as \&quot; \&#039; \&ldquo; \,&rdquo; \&amp;; but also the French letter e with accent (\&egrave;) and the three dots for ellipsis (\&hellip;).
 These are replaced using the .replace in Python before they're displayed to the player.

 ![Bad Characters](documentation/images/bad-characters.png)